Stochastic Processes under Parameter Uncertainty: NSPDEs: --Feller Properties and Strong Markov Selections

 Finally, we establish a smoothing effect for stochastic nonlinear Cauchy problems with drift uncertainty, which are infinite-dimensional processes of the form

 with drift uncertainty.

 \begin{definition} We say that \((T_t)_{t \geq 0}\) has the \emph{strong \(\usc_b\)--Feller property} if for every \(t > 0\). \end{definition}

-To the best of our knowledge, the strong \(\usc_b\)--Feller property of nonlinear semigroups was first discovered in \cite{CN22b} for nonlinear one-dimensional elliptic diffusions.
-In \cite{CN22c}, it was established for nonlinear multidimensional diffusions with fixed (strongly) elliptic diffusion coefficients.
-Adapting some ideas from \cite{CN22b,CN22c}, we establish the first result for infinite-dimensional nonlinear stochastic processes.
+To the best of our knowledge, the strong \(\usc_b\)--Feller property of sublinear Markovian semigroups was discovered in \cite{CN22b} for nonlinear one-dimensional elliptic diffusions.
+In~\cite{CN22c} it was established for nonlinear multidimensional diffusions with fixed (strongly) elliptic diffusion coefficients.
+Adapting some ideas from \cite{CN22b,CN22c,stroock2007multidimensional}, we establish the seemingly first result for infinite-dimensional nonlinear stochastic processes.

 \begin{condition} \quad \begin{enumerate} [leftmargin=1cm] \item[\textup{(i)}] \(G\) is a compact metrizable space and \(H_1 \equiv H_2 \equiv H\). \item[\textup{(ii)}] For every \(x \in H\), the set \( \{ \mu (g, x) \colon g \in G\} \) is convex. \item[\textup{(iii)}] For every \(y \in D\), \(\langle y, \mu\rangle_H\) is continuous and \(\sigma\) equals constantly the identity operator on \(H\), i.e., \(\sigma (g, x) \equiv \on{id}\) for all \((g, x) \in G \times H\). \item[\textup{(iv)}] There exists a constant \(\C> 0\) such that